-Chilko Lake, British Columbia, is home to one of the largest populations of Sockeye Salmon in Canada, and consequently this population is intensively studied and is used as an indicator of Sockeye Salmon for the entire Fraser River watershed (Bradford et al. 2000; Irvine and Akenhead 2013)(Bradford et al. 2000; Irvine and Akenhead 2013).
-Each spring 10 - 40 million Sockeye Salmon smolts (~96% age-1 smolts, ~4% age-2 smolts; (Irvine and Akenhead 2013)Irvine and Akenhead 2013) emigrate from the lake towards the ocean.
+Chilko Lake, British Columbia, is home to one of the largest populations of Sockeye Salmon in Canada, and consequently this population is intensively studied and is used as an indicator of Sockeye Salmon for the entire Fraser River watershed (Bradford et al. 2000; Irvine and Akenhead 2013).
+Each spring 10 - 40 million Sockeye Salmon smolts (~96% age-1 smolts, ~4% age-2 smolts; Irvine and Akenhead 2013) emigrate from the lake towards the ocean.
 Acoustic telemetry revealed the initial migratory corridor, the clear, slow-moving, and pristine waters of the Chilko River, as high-risk relative to the turbid waters downstream, including the Fraser River (Clark et al. 2016; Rechisky et al. 2019).
 Native Bull Trout (Salvelinus confluentus) exploit the Sockeye Salmon smolt migrations, feeding extensively on migrating Sockeye Salmon smolts near the Chilko Lake outlet (Furey et al. 2015) at high rates (Furey et al. 2016b) and appear to synchronize their movements with the timing of the Sockeye Salmon smolt out-migration period (Furey and Hinch 2017).
 Furthermore, Bull Trout in Chilko also appear to selectively feed on small smolts or those with specific infections (Furey et al. 2015, 2021a).

 In response, smolts migrate nocturnally and synchronize their movements to numerically overwhelm or swamp predators (Clark et al. 2016; Furey et al. 2016a), Thus, this system provides an ideal model for investigating fine-scale predator-prey interactions between Sockeye Salmon smolts and Bull Trout.

 One method to passively observe predator-prey interactions is Dual-Frequency Identification Sonar (DIDSON).
 The DIDSON system uses acoustic imaging to allow for passive observations of animal behaviors, including in turbid water and at night (Moursund et al. 2003; Maxwell and Gove 2007; Nichols et al. 2014).
 This technology can also be used to assess fish size distributions (Burwen et al. 2010; Crossman et al. 2011; Martignac et al. 2015).
-The present study uses DIDSON at the Chilko Lake-River outlet during the smolt outmigration to: 1) investigate spatial and temporal differences in potential Bull Trout feeding activity, 2) determine if Bull Trout activity corresponds to Sockeye Salmon migrations, and 3) determine if the DIDSON system can provide accurate estimates of Bull Trout size distributions.
+The present study uses DIDSON at the Chilko Lake-River outlet during the smolt outmigration to: 1) investigate both spatial and temporal differences in potential Bull Trout feeding activity, 2) determine if Bull Trout activity corresponds to Sockeye Salmon migrations, and 3) determine if the DIDSON system can provide accurate estimates of Bull Trout length distributions.

 <A>Methods: